Apple HomePod 2, HomePod Mini: release date, leaks and all of the news

 So what can we expect from the HomePod 2/HomePod Mini in terms of specs and features?

-Well, in February 2019 a patent filed by Apple (thank you, MacRumours) suggested that the second-generation smart speaker might support Face ID recognition and 3D hand gestures.
+Well, in February 2019 a patent filed by Apple (spotted by MacRumours) suggested that the second-generation smart speaker might support Face ID recognition and 3D hand gestures.

 According to the filing, the Apple "countertop speaker" could "identify users in the vicinity of the speaker using facial recognition, as well as measure the distance of users to the speaker".